A laptop, notebook, and film camera

 Pixel width: A width of 2500 pixels works well for full-screen displays in most situations.
 Images smaller than this might be cropped or look blurry when stretched to fit the screen.

-File size: Images larger than 20 megabytes can slow down your website.
-Aim for smaller files—ideally between 500 kilobytes and two megabytes—to maintain faster load times.
+File size: Images larger than 20 megabytes can slow down your site.
+Aim for smaller files to maintain faster load times, ideally between 500 kilobytes and two megabytes.

-Image attribute: Alt text or alt tags don’t affect your site’s speed but are important for accessibility.
-They help screen readers interpret images.
-Keep alt text brief, ideally less than 100 characters.
+Image attribute: Alt text or alt tags don't affect your site's speed but are important for accessibility.
+They help readers interpret images and can moderately boost your site ranking.
+Keep in mind that alt texts should be fewer than 100 characters.

 Why is image size important for websites?

-Using properly sized images for each part of your website makes for a better user experience.
-Visitors can view images clearly without needing to scroll or resize images.
+Using properly sized images makes for a better user experience.
+Visitors will be able to view visual elements on your site clearly without needing to scroll or resize images.

 Low-quality or pixelated images can hurt the overall impression of your content.
-On an ecommerce site, this might make customers doubt the quality of your products or business.
+On an ecommerce site, improperly sized images can make customers doubt your product or service’s quality.

-On the other hand, sharp, correctly sized images boost the perceived value of your products and provide more visual details to potential buyers.
+On the other hand, sharp, correctly sized images boost the perceived value of what you’re offering and provide more visual details to potential buyers.

-Uploading large images to your site can slow down page loading times.
+Uploading large images to your site can increase loading times and potentially the rate at which visitors leave for another site.
 Smaller images (both in file and size dimensions) usually load faster on all devices.

 Image load time is sometimes called "contentful paint."
 You can measure this and other speed factors with Google's PageSpeed Insights.